 But there is always more to do.
 Which is why we continually strive to improve the safety, availability, quality and efficiency of our services.

 Our responsibilities are to:

-- Encourage people to donate organs, blood, stem cells and tissues
+- Encourage people to donate organs, blood and blood components, stem cells and tissues

-- Optimise the safety and supply of blood, organs, stem cells and tissues and match them to patients
+- Optimise the safety and supply of blood and blood components, organs, stem cells and tissues and match them to patients

 - Help to raise the quality, effectiveness and clinical outcomes of blood and transplant services